-- Black women are two to three times more likely to die from pregnancy-related causes than White women. - Black infants are twice as likely to die before their first birthday compared to White infants. - Black women frequently report that their symptoms are dismissed, and their pain is not believed by healthcare professionals in the 2019 article "Listening to Black women: Women's narratives of racism and childbirth" in Birth.
+- Black women are two to three times more likely to die from pregnancy-related causes than White women. - Black infants are twice as likely to die before their first birthday compared to White infants. - Black women frequently report that their symptoms are dismissed, and their pain is not believed by healthcare professionals (Altman et al., 2019).

 Moreover, these disparities persist even when controlling for income and education.
-A study by the Commonwealth Fund in 2023 found that a Black woman with a graduate degree is more likely to die from childbirth than a White woman with only a high school education.
+A study by the Commonwealth Fund (2023) found that a Black woman with a graduate degree is more likely to die from childbirth than a White woman with only a high school education.
 This finding underscores the structural and institutional nature of the crisis, which extends far beyond individual choices or socioeconomic status.